mckennapsean/dissertation/content/02-background.md

 software over time [@Abran2001].

-The notion of a sprint is at the core of the agile Scrum approach, where a sprint manages and timeboxes activities and development work into a concrete time frame for tackling backlog items, daily updates, and progress reviews [@Abran2001].
+These agile approaches cross aspects of design for an engineering process with creative processes, but their focus is largely on software development and not tailored to visualization specifically.
+For example, the notion of a sprint is at the core of the agile Scrum approach, where a sprint manages and timeboxes activities and development work into a concrete time frame for tackling backlog items, daily updates, and progress reviews [@Abran2001].
 This set deadline provides a clear goal for developing a working prototype to test with clients or customers.
 An example is the Google Ventures sprint, a five-day process that breaks apart the software engineering and design process into five big steps: mapping out the problem space and finding a focus, sketching out ideas, comparing and evaluating the ideas to find the best, building the software or other prototype, and testing with the clients or customers [@Knapp2016].
 The goal of this sprint is to determine if an idea or potential product has a measurable impact on the clients or customers, which can shave months out of building a fully working tool or system.
 By preparing for sprints with tools like whiteboards, timers, and paper along with electronic device limitations, open schedules, and an appropriate team of experts, a facilitator, and a decider, a sprint process can focus peoples' time to be very productive [@Knapp2016].
 As a result, this agile sprint method combines software engineering and development with project management [@Abran2001] and business ideas [@Knapp2016].
 Designing visualization software systems, tools, and techniques can coincide and work in tandem with these alternative approaches,